Scotland LBTT Calculator

 Key Differences from SDLT

 LBTT has a higher nil-rate threshold (£145,000 vs £125,000) but the Additional Dwelling Supplement is 8% compared to 5% in England.
-Learn more in our comprehensive Scotland LBTT guide.
-See our Scotland vs England comparison for a detailed breakdown of the differences.
+For full rate tables see our Scotland LBTT rates page.
+For filing, penalties and ADS refund process see our Scotland LBTT administration guide.
+See our Scotland vs England comparison for a detailed breakdown.

 | Property Price Band | Standard Rate | With 8% ADS |